MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-display-a-progress-indicator.md

 ---

-# How to: Display a Progress Indicator
+# Display a Progress Indicator